MichaelCurrin/dev-resources/docs/development/README.md

 # Development
 > Notes for developers working on this project

-See [Development](https://github.com/MichaelCurrin/fractal/tree/master/docs/development/) doc in this site's theme.
+See also [Development](https://github.com/MichaelCurrin/fractal/tree/master/docs/development/) doc of this site's theme.

 ## Add content to pages